nutanix-japan/nai-llm/docs/nkp_ndk/nkp_ndk.md

          storagecluster.dataservices.nutanix.com/primary-storage-cluster created
          ```

-Now we are ready to create local cluster snapshots and snapshot restores using the following NDK resources:
+Now we are ready to create local cluster snapshots and snapshot restores using the following NDK custom resources:

 -  ``ApplicationSnapshot`` and
 -  ``ApplicationSnapshotRestore``